TriticeaeToolbox/PHGv2/imputation-precomputed/README.md

 # Imputed genotypes for previously computed paths and methods

-This is much faster than the full imputation pipeline.
-This uses the PathsToVCF plugin.
+This is much faster than the full imputation pipeline by using previously computed readMethod and pathMethod This uses the PathsToVCF plugin.

 * The configuration file should contain the path and method used to impute the VCF data.